Keithen-Vaughn/sql_video_game_sales/README.md

 # sql_video_game_sales

-This is a project using SQL and Tableau to show insights into Video Game Sales data, and then visualize it.
+This is a project using SQL to show insights into Video Game Sales data.
 Dataset was created by Jason Holm from Kaggle: https://www.kaggle.com/datasets/holmjason2/videogamedata/data

 I began by moving the dataset into a CSV file and uploading it into BigQuery.
 From here I viewed the schema and looked at a preview of the table.